dracor-org/dracor-mcp/README.md

 # DraCor MCP Server

-A Model Context Protocol (MCP) server for interacting with the Drama Corpora Project (DraCor).
+A Model Context Protocol (MCP) server built with [FastMCP](https://gofastmcp.com) for interacting with the Drama Corpora Project ([DraCor](https://dracor.org)).
 This MCP server enables you to seamlessly analyze dramatic texts and their character networks through Claude or other LLMs.

-## Overview
+# Note on Compatibility

-This project implements an MCP server using the official Model Context Protocol Python SDK that provides access to the DraCor API v1.
-It allows Claude and other LLMs to interact with dramatic text corpora, analyze character networks, retrieve play information, and generate insights about dramatic works across different languages and periods.
+This version of the DraCor MCP Server has been tested with *Claude Desktop for Mac* Version 0.12.55.

 ## Features